paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 * Available on NuGet: https://www.nuget.org/packages/Xam.Plugins.Forms.Svg/
 * Install into your PCL project and Client projects.

-In your Android, and Windows Phone projects call:
+In your Android,iOS and Windows Phone projects call:

 ```
 Xamarin.Forms.Init();//platform specific init